 Seldom are people like Warren Buffett born.
-Worth just about $114.75 in 1942 to owning The Berkshire Hathaway (NYSE:BRK.A) and being worth a whopping $82.5 billion today (2019 Billionaires net worth), was a fun-filled road with all the ups and downs for the world’s 6th richest person.
+Worth just about $114.75 in 1942 to owning The Berkshire Hathaway (NYSE:BRK.A) and being worth a whopping $103.9 billion today, was a fun-filled road with all the ups and downs for the world’s 6th richest person.

 It would be an understatement to call Warren a visionary.
 In fact, he envisioned what most of us would never at the very young age of 10, that he would become a millionaire by the time he was 35.

 Date of Birth: 30th August 1930 (Age 91)